Sign In Register

 Healthcare Facilities5

-Fall River has an average annual temperature of 55°F (13°C).
+Fall River experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 31°F in January while summers reach 79°F in July.
-Annual precipitation is 40.0 inches.
-The area enjoys 317 sunny days per year.
+The area gets 317 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 40.0 inches.
+The area receives 8.6 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 932 feet.

 Temperature